Allie Millington

 Having published over 200 magazine articles and three books, Ready, Blame, Fire!
 (Myths and Misses in Marketing), Managing Brand You (best seller), and Your Best Is Next.
 Ira is a respected author who received “The George Washington Honor Medal for Literary Excellence” (Freedoms Foundation).
 Ira has been featured and quoted in media such as CNN, The Wall Street Journal, People Magazine, BrandWeek, USA Today, and more.

 In 2021, Ira became a columnist for the Times-Journal organization with his YOUR BEST IS NEXT column which now runs in multiple business publications.
 He is now working on a book that’s been brewing for quite a while.
 He was Zsa Zsa Gabor’s memoir writer and later family friend with hundreds of stories from their time together (most on tape!).
-It’s time to tell her story which is also a part of his… Not Writing Zsa Zsa: Confessions of a Collaborator will be out on submission soon.
+It’s time to tell her story which is also a part of his… Not Writing Zsa Zsa: Confessions of a Collaborator is on submission.

 Jenn Suen Chen